Introducing Jessica Williams

 - She has received two grants from the National Endowment for the Arts; a Rockefeller Grant for composing; the Alice B. Toklas Grant for Women Composers, the ACSCAP+ Award, and more

 During the past four decades, Jessica has recorded for Timeless Records, Maxjazz, Fantasy, Origin Arts, Jazz Focus, Candid, Concord Records, and others.
 She owns her publishing company, JJW Music, her new LLC called We R 1, the CD company Red and Blue Recordings, and her own Internet business, jessicawilliams.com.
 A frequent guest on NPR's Fresh Air with Terry Gross, she also appeared on Marian McPartland's Piano Jazz.
 She's written scores for PBS and HBO and has toured the world from The Kennedy Center in DC to the Queen's Hall in the UK to the Opera House in Tokyo.

 She is still very much active in her chosen profession and continues to be "a vibrant force on the contemporary music scene." - Rolling Stone

 I write about me:

 It seems to me as if a musician should write a little about their own view of their work and life.
 Critics write pretty words, and I’ve been lucky in that department.
 I appreciate every one of those wonderful reviews and comments.
 They really helped me.

 I built this web site myself, with no help, so apologies for the occasional techno-slip.
 I learned how to code and gradually learned how to sell my own music.
 And that suits me, because I enjoy learning how to make things go.
-It also suits me I've had much of my music pilfered by predatory corporate entities that pay music creators and songwriters like myself little to nothing,
+It also suits me as I've had much of my music pilfered by predatory corporate entities that pay music creators and songwriters like myself little or nothing,

 And I love music with a passion.
 Music cascades forth from within me and runs through me like a river that empties into an ocean of peace and love.
 Music is a living thing that touches the absolute.
 It is one more reason to be grateful that I am alive!